nbunner-personal/avm-gatsby-starter-netlify-cms/src/pages/projects/sams-village/index.md

   - alt: Office photo
     photo: /img/jumbotron.jpg
 links:
-  - url: /about/
-    linkText: and some link text goes here
+  - linkText: and some link text goes here
     linkTitle: This is a link
     photo: /img/chemex.jpg
-  - url: /about/
-    linkText: and some more link text goes here
+  - linkText: and some more link text goes here
     linkTitle: This is another link
     photo: /img/flavor_wheel.jpg
 ---